Over-the-Counter Medicines: Tips for Parents

 - Know your child’s weight: Directions for some OTCs are based on weight.
 In these cases, check the label to dose the medicine by your child’s weight.

-- Dose with the right device: Always use the measuring device that comes with the medicine—never substitute with a kitchen spoon.
+- Dose with the right device: Always use the measuring device that comes with the medicine–do not substitute with a kitchen spoon.

-- Don’t double up: Be careful not to give your child two medicines that contain the same active ingredients (e.g., acetaminophen).
+- Don’t double up: Be careful not to give your child two medicines that contain the same active ingredients (for example, acetaminophen).

 2. Store medicines up and away and out of your child’s reach and sight.